fachryafrz/fachryafrz/public/projects/ryplay/README.md

 # RyPlay – Game Discovery

-RyPlay is a game discovery platform built with Nuxt 3 and IGDB API.
-It allows users to browse and search for games, authenticate with Supabase, and save their favorite games.
+RyPlay is a comprehensive gaming platform designed to enhance your gaming experience.
+It allows users to register and log in securely, enabling them to save their favorite games, create a wishlist, and mark games as played.

+## 🔍 How It Works:

+- **Authenticate Securely** – Log in to access your personalized gaming experience.
+- **Discover Games** – Explore a vast library with detailed game information.
+- **Save & Organize** – Add games to your favorites, wishlist, or mark them as played.
+- **Find Games Easily** – Use advanced search and filters to discover games that match your interests.
+- **Track & Explore** – View game details, watch trailers, and check availability across platforms and stores.

-## ✨ Features
+## ✨ Key Features:

-- 🔑 Authentication with Supabase:
-  - 👤 Register
-  - 🔑 Login
-  - 🌟 Save favorite games
+- **Extensive Game Library** – Browse a wide selection of games with in-depth details.
-  - 🔖 Add games to wishlist
+- **Save & Track Games** – Add favorites, wishlist games, and mark played titles.
-  - 🎮 Mark game as played
-- 📚 Extensive game library
-- 🎮 View detailed game information:
-  - 📝 Summary and Description
+- **Comprehensive Game Details** – View summaries, trailers, screenshots, platforms, stores, and ratings.
+- **Advanced Search & Filters** – Find games by release date, genre, platform, company, game mode, theme, and more.
-  - 🎮 Game trailers and screenshots
+- **Multimedia Experience** – Watch game trailers and view high-quality screenshots.
-  - 📱 Compatible platforms
-  - 🏬 Available stores
-  - 🌟 Rating
-- 🔍 Advanced search with filters:
-  - 📅 Release date
-  - 🎮 Category
-  - 🎮 Genre
-  - 🕹️ Platform
-  - 🏢 Company
-  - 👥 Game mode
-  - 🎮 Theme
-  - 🌟 Keyword
-  - 👥 Player perspective

 ## 🛠️ Tech Stack